LabSid-USP/RUBEM/doc/source/api.rst

 Two things on standard output are not this package's to suppress.
-The PCRaster framework registers an ``atexit`` hook that writes a single newline when the interpreter exits, in the caller for an in-process run and in the subprocess for an isolated one.
-And at level ``DEBUG`` an in-process run asks the framework for its own progress output, which it writes to standard output as one dot per time step; at ``INFO`` it is silent, and an isolated run is silent at any level, its subprocess starting from the default configuration.
+The PCRaster framework registers an ``atexit`` hook that writes a single newline when the interpreter exits, in the caller for an in-process run and in the subprocess for an isolated one; the subprocess shares the standard output of the caller and exits with every call, so a batch of isolated runs writes one newline per run.
+And at level ``DEBUG`` an in-process run asks the framework for its own progress output, which it writes to standard output as one dot per time step;
+at ``INFO`` it is silent, and an isolated run is silent at any level, its subprocess starting from the default configuration.

 Module reference
 ----------------